techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 IEnumerable<ThemeApi.VisualElementWrap> Children()
 ```

 Returns a list of all direct children.
+Note that the returned array will be 1-indexed.

 ```
 ThemeApi.VisualElementWrap InstantiateTemplate(string path)